 The point is, you can pretty much set up your indoor training space anywhere!
 You just need your bike and your trainer.
 But a few accessories will make your time on the trainer more enjoyable.

 First, I highly recommend a good fan.
 A simple box fan will work, but I've found the industrial type blower fans like those from Lasko to be great!
 With no wind from the open road, extra cooling will keep you from overheating as you throw down the watts.
 Along those lines, a trainer matt and a sweat cover like the Tacx Sweatcover can prevent puddles of sweat from collecting on the floor!
 This is especially important if you are set up in a carpeted room.

 It is worth mentioning that, while most trainers come with a front wheel riser, if your's doesn't it's worth the money to buy one.
-Some, like the Elite Su Sta Elevator Block, can even adjust the level of your front wheel to simulate varying degrees of incline on the road.
+Some, like the Elite Sterzo Smart Interactive Steering Block, can connect with virtual training apps to simulate the effects of steering your bike in the real world.

 You'll also probably want some type of app to structure your training and keep you engaged (more on that later).
 Having something like the Elite POSA Device Holder to keep your laptop or mobile device handy is a great addition.

 With accessories and extra, the sky's the limit!
 You can go big with TV's, mirrors, multiple fans, the works!
 You can also keep things simple with the bare necessities.
 It's up to you!
 The main thing is that you are comfortable and the barriers you have to overcome to get on the bike are minimal.
 If that extra small comfort gets you on the bike one more time each week, it's worth it!

 HOW DO I TRAIN WITH A TRAINER?